anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 This can improve retention and may reduce creaking, but it does not automatically create a perfect independent bearing line.
 The frame shell still matters.
 If the shell is locally undersized or oval, the cup can still be squeezed and the bearing can still be distorted.

-Nominally, a BB86 shell measures 41mm in diamater.
+Nominally, a BB86 shell measures 41mm in diameter.
 Common fit guidance puts the acceptable bore range at approximately 40.95mm to 41.00mm.

 I measured this shell with a digital caliper.
 These are reference measurements, but they are useful enough to compare against the symptom.
 Several areas measured below 40.95mm, especially on the drive side, suggesting that parts of the shell are undersized and possibly out of round.